ucsd-cse12-sp24/ucsd-cse12-sp24.github.io/syllabus.md

 For those assignments near the end of the quarter, the deadline for all late/resubmissions will be Friday of Week 10 at 8am.
 After the automatic 24-hour extenstion, we will not accept any submissions after that time, for any reason.

-There is an automatic 24-hour extension to submit the PA in Gradescope (in case of internet/technical issues, illness, AFA accomdations, etc.).
-Just submit your assignment after the deadline (but before 24 hours after the deadline) to automatically use the extension.
-There is no penalty for using the 24-hour extension.

-It's the student's responsibilty to check that the autograder worked and that all files have been properly uploaded (by checking the Code tab).
-We only accept PAs through Gradescope before the slip-day deadline.
-We will not accept any files through email, Canvas, or Piazza.

-Please note that all deadlines for PAs are at 8am.

 <a id="p:open-closed"></a>
 <h3>Collaboration</h3>